aspyct/rusty/docs/_posts/2024-12-22-fresh_machine.md

 Here's a quick breakdown of the IPs/hosts I've seen the most in my log file:

 **Please note: reverse DNS lookup [cannot be trusted](https://security.stackexchange.com/questions/257426/can-this-logic-with-regard-to-checking-reverse-dns-records-be-flawed).
-The data that appears below make be entirely wrong, for all I know.**
+The data that appears below may be entirely wrong, for all I know.**

 I'm using `rsec` here to dissect the tcpdump log into json.
 In particular, we're interested in the `src_group` field, which is either an IP address or, when applicable, the apex domain of the hostname returned by the reverse DNS query.
 For example, `scan.cypex.ai` becomes `cypex.ai`.
 This helps when the same apex domain is used for multiple endpoints.